 Is Now The Time To Lock In?

 Regardless of the specifics, there are some similarities across all mortgages – namely that the bank needs to reach in and take a decent amount of your net pay periodically.
 It is a constant source of amazement to me how many people spend hours poring over the latest way to save 20 cents on a bottle of ketchup, or unplugging the TV after they use it every time, only to agree to mortgage payments without reading the fine print or negotiating; therefore, even though I have 12 months before the current term on my mortgage is up, I am already exploring a few different options I will have going forward.
 My original mortgage was through a mortgage broker since I didn’t have the 20% down that the big banks wanted.
 It was for 3 years (3.69% interest rate, 25 year amortization).
-I missed out on some great variable deals that were available at the time because I didn’t have the necessary equity needed to qualify.
-At the time, I was just happy to get the financing in place in time for my move to start a new job, and lock in the low price I paid for the house (it has proven to be a pretty great bargain so far).
-Now that I am more experienced with financial matters and have more time to explore the options available on the Canadian mortgage scene, I am trying to choose the ideal option for myself going forward.
+I missed out on some great variable deals that were available because I didn’t have the necessary equity needed to qualify.
+At the time, I was just happy to get the financing in place for my move to start a new job, and lock in the low price I paid for the house (it has proven to be a pretty great bargain so far).
+Now that I am more experienced with financial matters and have more time to explore the options available on the Canadian mortgage scene, I am trying to choose the ideal option for myself going forward – including the option to port a mortgage.

 The last couple weeks I have been doing quite a bit of a reading on Canadian mortgage rates, and where the market is going.
 The conclusions I have come to are very interesting (if you’re still wondering what all this has to do with porting a mortgage, I promise we will get there).
 The traditional discounts available for variable mortgage rates have all but vanished.
 I’m not sure if that is because of the record-low prime rates we are seeing, or what the deal is, but the result is consistent across all types of lenders.
 Ordinarily, I would dispassionately look at the long-term variable vs fixed numbers and figure on saving money in the long run through choosing variable rates over the whole term of my mortgage.
 These are not ordinary times however, and it appears most Canadians are thinking like myself and trying to lock in these ultra-low rates for the foreseeable future.